-Be careful that you choose snacks which are low in sugar (including natural sugars).
+Be careful that you choose snacks that are low in sugar (including natural sugars).

 Do not snack on fruit frequently, but limit to one or two per day.
 Fruit is not only high in sugar, but also acidic.

-Opt wherever possible for dairy products (yoghurt, cheese) or nuts, which are high in calcium and can help remineralize your teeth.
+Opt wherever possible for dairy products (yogurt, cheese) or nuts, which are high in calcium and can help remineralize your teeth.